MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/location-profile-set.md

 ---
 title: Location profile disallows negative inventory, but negative on-hand inventory is permitted
-description: The Allow negative inventory option for the location profile is set to No, but the system still allows negative on-hand inventory.
+description: Provides a resolution for the issue that the system still allows negative on-hand inventory even though the Allow negative inventory option for the location profile is set to No.
 author: Mirzaab
 ms.date: 4/11/2021
 ms.topic: troubleshooting